 Modern ERP solutions help small and medium-sized businesses (SMBs) compete, thanks to the flexibility they provide at a cost that is reasonable and affordable.
 Further, cloud-based ERP deployment minimizes the time and investment of the IT team, reducing the need for updating systems and shouldering system maintenance.

-The benefits of an ERP system are nearly endless to a CFO.
+The benefits of an ERP software are nearly endless to a CFO.
 Here are some that should make financial leaders take note:

 - Increasing efficiency across many business processes